 F-Engrave is a text or image to g-code program (for both engraving and v-carving) that is written in python and is based on the text engraving software (engrave-11) available in the LinuxCNCKnowledgeBase.
 The name F-Engrave is simply the predecessor programs name "engrave" with an "F" slapped on to indicate that the program can perform more formating functions like justification (left, right and center) and text on a circle.
 When I first released the program I had no idea I was going to add v-carving or DXF features so the name does not reflect any of those features.
 F-Engrave is a free open source program released under the GNU General Public License (GPL) Version 3.
 There is not much left of the original engrave-11 script but I needed a jumping off point.
 One of the things that remained intact for the most part is the CXF font reading. (although I tweaked it to accept a second variation of the CXF font format.)

-- V-carve for outline fonts and images (images and fonts should be composed of closed section loops when v-carving)
+- V-carve for outline fonts, images and DXF files (DXF files and fonts should be composed of closed section loops when v-carving)

 - Imports DXF files

-- Imports PBM images (with potrace helper program)
+- Imports bitmap images (with Potrace helper program)